catenare/devnotes/docs/DevJourn_18_june_2018.md

 * So, basic canActivate service is working.
 * Modules are addictive.
 Ended up creating settings and help modules in addition to the ones I already had.
 Now going to work on getting all of this stuff to actually work together.
 * `ng build --prod --aot` for production builds.
+## Saturday 23 June 2018
+* Focusing on the KinderCare admin site.
+Need to get the payments working so I can put it to rest.
+Doing the authentication today and hopefully working on the registration too.
+* Just doing direct authentication and maybe password reset.
+Won't be able to register to the site.
+That's for the future front-end.
+* Old school CSS and html only.
+Focus on making the site responsive with html and css.
+Then add the javascript.
+* Going to work on the Nziswano - Put together at least the basic page.